-We had some going back discussions there about housing in Arviat.
+We had some discussions there about housing in Arviat.
 I would just like to revisit it.
-Back on April 28, 2023, there was a press release out that the number of public housing units being lotted, and Arviat is getting 20 public housing units this coming summer, and I believe there is an eight-plex and a 12-plex.
+Back on April 28, 2023 there was a press release out about the number of public housing units being allotted, and Arviat is getting 20 public housing units this coming summer.
+I believe there is an eight-plex and a 12-plex.

-If I can get the minister just to update Arviarmiut on whether they are one-bedroom, twobedroom, three-bedroom; what kind of housing units are being planned for Arviat?
+If I can just get the minister to update Arviarmiut on whether they are onebedroom, two-bedroom, three-bedroom; what kind of housing units are being planned for Arviat?
 Thank you, Mr. Speaker.
 Speaker: Hon.
 Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
-Lorne Kusugak: (interpretation): Thank you, Mr. Speaker, and I appreciate the member's question on this project.
-Yes, the multiplex units are multiple units will be constructed, and there are twenty of the units however, I do not have the information as to the overall numbers of these multiplex units that will be built, Mr. Speaker.
+Lorne Kusugak: (interpretation): Thank you, Mr. Speaker.
+I also thank the member for his question.
+Yes, the multiplex units are multiple units that will be constructed.
+There are twenty units however, I do not have the information as to the overall numbers of these multiplex units that are going to be built, Mr. Speaker.

-Once I receive that information, I will forward the information to my colleague, and to the other communities that will be getting the projects on the actual number of rooms that units will house.
+Once I receive that information, I will forward it to my colleague and to the other communities as to the actual number of rooms that the units will house.
 Thank you, Mr. Speaker.